bgerrard5392/Kickstarter-analysis-Brian-Gerrard/README.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

  Kickstarters launched during the middle months (May, June, July) are more successful than those launched any other time in the year.

 - What can you conclude about the Outcomes based on Goals?

 - What are some limitations of this dataset?
-“This data set included several Kickstarter projects whose campaigns were still live during my analysis.
+This data set included several Kickstarter projects whose campaigns were still live during my analysis.
 Since I am unable to determine if a live campaign is a success or failure this poses a limitation within the dataset.

 - What are some other possible tables and/or graphs that we could create?